pulumiverse/pulumi-hcp/docs/_index.md

 layout: overview
 ---

 The HashiCorp Cloud Platform provider (HCP) for Pulumi can be used to provision any of the cloud resources available in [HashiCorp Cloud Platform](https://www.hashicorp.com/cloud-platform).
-The HCP provider must be configured with credentials to deploy and update resources in Scaleway.
+The HCP provider must be configured with credentials to deploy and update resources.

 ## Example